Zenmai Zamurai

-Zenmai Zamurai (ぜんまいざむらい) is a Japanese children's cartoon created by Momoko Maruyama and Ryōtarō Kuwamoto (m&k).
+Zenmai Zamurai (ぜんまいざむらい) is a Japanese children's anime created by Momoko Maruyama and Ryōtarō Kuwamoto (m&k).
 It aired daily in the mornings and afternoons on NHK Educational TV in Japan.
-The series is about the main character, Zenmai Zamurai, who lives in a small Japanese village known as Karakuri Oedo (からくり大江戸).
-The show mostly takes place during the Edo period of Japan over 200 years ago.
+The series focuses on the main title character, Zenmai Zamurai, who lives in a small Japanese village known as Karakuri Oedo (からくり大江戸).
+Zenmai helps protect his friends and save his village against evil.
+The settings for the series mostly takes place during the Edo period of Japan over 200 years ago.
 Two short features were shown in the mornings and afternoons both five minutes long.
-Its exclusion from the 2010-11 NHK programming schedule signifies the end of its run on the station, but will still be shown in reruns on their Hi-Vision BS premium channel.
-The broadcasting for Hi-Vision BS ended on March 27, 2011.
+Its exclusion from the 2010-11 NHK programming schedule signifies the end of its run on the station, but reruns for the series continued to air on the Hi-Vision BS premium channel until March 27, 2011.
+The series came back and aired on Kids Station until April 2011.

 On December 31, 2006, three new episodes were broadcast as "New Year's Eve Special" with a longer opening theme song.
 The series was produced in standard image quality with an aspect ratio of 4:3.
-After April 2009, no episodes were released, and on March 26, 2010, the series ended with over 215 episodes.
-The show came back and aired on Kids Station until April 2011.
+After April 2009, no new episodes were released, and on March 26, 2010, the series ended with over 215 episodes.

 Story

 200 years ago, Zenmai Zamurai, who was originally named as Zennosuke (ぜんのすけ) at that time, was a thief by profession, but not a very skilled one.
 While stealing dumplings from a house one night, he saw a mouse and started to run away, but he fell down into a well and died.
-Luckily, he was resurrected by Daifukunokami (大福の神), who is known as the God of Bounty.
-A wind-up key, Zenmai (ぜんまい) was placed on Zennosuke's head.
+Luckily, he was resurrected by Daifuku-no-kami (大福の神), named as the God Of Fortune.
+A wind-up key, Zenmai (ぜんまい) is placed on Zennosuke's head.
 If the key winds down, Zennosuke dies.
-The only way the key can be wound is by Zennosuke doing good deeds, and if he does it 108 times, he will be released from his servitude to the god.
+The only way the key can be wound is by Zennosuke doing good deeds over 108 times.
+Each one he does increases his lifespan, meaning that he can live longer.
+If he does it all, he will be released from his servitude to the god.
 In order to achieve this end, he is given the Dango-ken (だんご県), which is a sword with colorful Japanese Dumplings skewered onto it.
-Whenever Zenmai Zamurai sees people doing injustice or generally being out of control, he uses his sword to shoot the dumplings into their mouths.
-When people eat the dumplings, they suddenly become happy and suddenly becomes good people.
+Whenever Zenmai Zamurai sees people doing injustice or generally getting out of control, he uses his sword to shoot the dumplings into their mouths.
+When people eat the dumplings, they suddenly become happy and becomes good people again.
 He helps out everyone in many ways.
 Whenever he does well, a rainbow comes out of the sky to wind up his key.
 His name and the theme of the show is based on a short Japanese proverb, "Ichinichi Ichizen" (一日一膳), which means "Do a good deed daily".